jeroenvanthart/ansible/README.md

   ```
   For token, enter the token provided in HCP
   For workspace enter the workspace you made in Terraform (you did...right?)

-### EDA Credentials
-For the new HCP Terraform _Actions_ feature we need to configure EDA and thus EDA Credentials.
-These are made under `Automation Decisions > Infrastructure > Credentials` We need two:
-- A credential to enable EDA rulebook actions to lauch job templates and workflows in the Controller.
-It needs to be of type `Red Hat Ansible Automation Platform` Use your provided username and password and the url `https://caap.fvz.ansible-labs.de/api/controller`
-- A credential that HCP Terraform Actions will use to be able to send events to EDA.
-It needs to be of type `Basic Event Stream`.
-You can camoe up with any username and password as long as you remember them for when they are needed to configure the HCP Terraform Action.

 ### Inventories
 Create an inventory called "TechXchangeNL" and add a dynamic inventory source to it named "Terraform".
 This source is of type `Terraform State` and needs some configuration to do the magic of syncing the statefile.
 Use the provided execution environment and the config that you need to give in the `Source Variables` are: